XML-Travelgate/xtg-content-articles-pub/docs/transportation/DSF/flights/valuation.md

 The returned XML is very similar to the result in the Availability call.
 The main difference is that there is only one node Option returned.
 The totalAmount is definitive.
 Sometimes this method will fail since the selected Option at Availability may not be available for this stage.
-In this case the integration returns an error code 301 ( link missing ).